 Buying a Home

 The second main financial hurdle is the down payment.
 For some mortgages, you may need to make a 20% down payment, though there are programs out there where you can pay as little as 10%.
-Be aware that in many situations where you are paying less than 20% down payment you will also be paying a monthly fee called “mortgage insurance” that will add to your monthly cost of home ownership.
+Be aware that in many situations where you are paying less than 20% down payment you will also be paying a monthly fee called “mortgage insurance” that will add to your monthly cost of homeownership.
 You can easily spend another 6% on closing costs, and other expenses that come with moving and buying a home.
-The combination of the amount you need for down payment, moving and closing costs and the monthly cost you can afford should give you a sense for the cost of home that is in your budget.
+The combination of the amount you need for down payment, moving and closing costs and the monthly cost you can afford should give you a sense of the cost of a home that is in your budget.

 Your next step is the loan approval process.
 You may find that in many cases a mortgage loan professional may allow you to qualify for a loan that is much larger than your aforementioned budget allows.
 Don’t let that mislead you!
 You don’t want your goal of home ownership to derail your other important goals like saving for retirement, having an emergency fund or saving for a child’s education.

 Beyond the down payment, you should have 6-9 months of payments in reserves.
 We rarely see someone move into a new property and not have to update, change, or fix something no matter how nice the property is.
 Remember, when you own a property you are responsible for the fixes.
 You also may get a sticker shock if moving from a rental to a house, which may have an inflated electric bill, as well as new bills for water and waste services for example.

 Lastly, start shopping!
 One of the biggest mistakes we see first-time buyers make is falling for properties that will negatively impact their finances for years to come.
 A home purchase is key, but it is only a portion of your overall financial health and must be considered in context.

 - How much can you afford each month to put toward the big 4: mortgage payment, HOA dues, property taxes and homeowner’s insurance?